Observations at the hive entrance

 |

-Anecdote: on a day of strong nectar flow, intense traffic takes place between the landing boards of two neighbouring colonies; it runs along the hive fronts but may also take more circuitous routes.
+Anecdote: on a day with a strong nectar flow, intense traffic takes place between the alighting boards of two neighbouring colonies; it runs along the hive facades, but may also take more roundabout routes.
 This is an indication of latent robbing.
-One colony robs another in the most civil manner.
-A screen placed between the hives is most often crossed or bypassed.
-Robbers even enter the hive.
-This latent robbing sometimes explains abnormally high yields.
+One colony is robbing another in the most civil manner.
+A screen placed between the hives is most often crossed or circumvented.
+The robbers even penetrate inside the hive.
+This latent robbing sometimes explains abnormally high honey yields.

 Conclusion:

-Each season offers the curious beekeeper scenes that must be interpreted correctly to infer what is happening inside the hive.
-By combining these entrance observations with reading the tray (► The fascinating secrets of reading debris), a true mirror of life beneath the frames, one can refine one’s hypotheses.
-If the cover is made of transparent PVC (plexiglass), observing colony activity from above allows a quick assessment of colony development.
-The ultimate remains the connected hive (► Real-time observations)
+Each season offers the curious beekeeper the opportunity to observe scenes that must be correctly interpreted to understand what is happening inside the hive.
+By combining these entrance observations with reading the hive debris (► Les secrets passionnants de la lecture des déchets), a true mirror of life beneath the frames, one can refine one's hypotheses.
+If the crown board is made of transparent PVC (Plexiglas), observing the activity from above allows a quick assessment of colony development.
+The ultimate solution remains the connected hive (► Observations en temps).